manjrekAdi/4413-Project-Group-D/RENDER_DEPLOYMENT.md

 - **Development**: `localhost:8080` (local development)
 - **Production**: `https://ev-ecommerce-backend.onrender.com` (Render deployment)

+### 3. Maven Wrapper Setup
+The project includes Maven wrapper files (`mvnw` and `.mvn` directory) that are required for Docker builds.
+These files have been generated and are included in the repository.

 ## 🌐 Deployment Steps (Free Method)

 ### Step 1: Deploy Backend to Render